Emily Beecham

-Emily Beecham (born 12 May 1984) is an English actress.
-She is best known for her role in the Coen Brothers film Hail, Caesar!, the AMC series Into the Badlands and the title role in the 2017 film Daphne.
+Emily Beecham (born 12 May 1984) is an English and American actress.
+She is best known for her roles in the Netflix series 1899 in which she played the lead character, the AMC series Into the Badlands, the Coen Brothers film Hail, Caesar!, and the title role in the 2017 film Daphne.
 She starred in the 2019 film Little Joe, for which she received the Best Actress award at the Cannes Film Festival.

-Early life
+Early life and education

 Beecham was born in Wythenshawe, the daughter of an English father and American mother from Arizona.
 Her father is an airline pilot.
 She has dual British and American citizenship.
 In 2003, at the age of 18, she enrolled at the London Academy of Music and Dramatic Art (LAMDA) and graduated with a BA in 2006.